denisbrogg/dca-ideas/README.md

 # Enhanced DCA strategies

-This repository contains thoughs and experiments on how to increase DCA investment strategy returns.
+This repository contains thoughts and experiments on how to increase DCA investment strategy returns.

 **Currently this repository is under development and more strategies will be added in the future.**